Streamlining SportChek’s Bundle Purchase Flow:

 User perspective

-The simplified shopping flow could potentially boost the conversion rate, aligning with the brand’s basket-building strategy.
+• The redesigned flow could boost conversions and support the basket-building strategy.

 Technical perspective